sandinmyjoints/requests-review/review.rst

 do what you set out to do, you realize other things that would also be cool to do, and you find that the API has ways to do them, too!
 You think the way someone else thought, and understand their thinking on a deep level.
-You have a sense that we are all in this together, we're not so different.
+You have a sense that we are all in this together.
+We're not so different.

 Identification
 --------------

 Identification is addictive.
 I seek it out, and I have an urge to spark it in others.
-The difficulties of navigating complexity while avoid communication pitfalls, of harnessing expressive power, and inhabiting other minds, make it difficult to find and create.
+The difficulties of navigating complexity while avoid communication pitfalls, of harnessing expressive power, and of inhabiting other minds make it difficult to find and create.
 If I can ever achieve it in my own work--whether writing or programming--it will be through studying--grokking--works like *Pride and Prejudice*, and *Requests*.